Canada Emergency Response Benefit (CERB)

 Understand the payment periods

 Each payment of the Canada Emergency Response Benefit (CERB) covers a 4-week period, beginning March 15, 2020.
 When you apply, it is for a single payment for the 4-week period.
-If your situation continues, you can apply for an additional 4-week period, up to a maximum of 16 weeks (4 periods in total).
+If your situation continues, you can apply for an additional 4-week period, up to a maximum of 24 weeks.

 What are the payment methods